ddeel/alpha/NewestREADME.md

 Windows will indicate that some files in the destination have the same names.
 Select the Windows “Replace the files in the destination” option.

-#### (5) Copy the Swordfish files for dynamic objects into the proper Redfish Interface Emulator folder.
+#### (5) Copy the Swordfish files for dynamic Swordfish objects into the proper Redfish Interface Emulator folder.

 Using the file explorer, go to the **Swordfish\api_emulator\swordfish** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish\api_emulator\redfish** folder and paste all the files into it using ```Control-V```.